 Wild Vegetables of the Ocean.
 Seaweed Foraging

-Green, brown, delicate, bold and sometimes smelly – seaweeds often remain unnoticed and were often disregarded as useless.
-Today seaweeds are an essential ingredient in sushi, miso soup, jellies, sweets or squirty cream and Jersey has a long tradition of gathering seaweeds.
+Green, brown, delicate, bold, and sometimes smelly – seaweeds often remain unnoticed and are often disregarded as useless.
+Today seaweeds are an essential ingredient in sushi, miso soup, jellies, sweets or squirty cream, and Jersey has a long tradition of gathering seaweeds.

 The Oyster Trail

 Stroll through the most extensive oyster beds in the British Isles.
 Hear about the modern cultivation of shellfish in Jersey and the remarkable history of the oyster fishery, a huge local industry in the 19th century.